-- (1) A service provider shall observe Human factors principle in the design and certification of Aeronautical telecommunication facility. - (2) Guidance material on Human Factors principles can be found in the Human Factors Training Manual (Doc 9683) and Circular 249 (Human Factors Digest No. 11 Human Factors in CNS/ATM Systems).
+- (1) An aeronautical telecommunication service provider shall observe Human factors principle in the design and certification of Aeronautical telecommunication facility. - (2) Guidance material on Human Factors principles can be found in the Human Factors Training Manual (Doc 9683) and Circular 249 (Human Factors Digest No. 11 Human Factors in CNS/ATM Systems).